masterqsa/masterqsa-netlify-cms/src/pages/about/index.md

     description: >-
       When we started MasterQSA we had a good reason to do so.
-We knew that performing PCI assessments for merchants and service providers was a difficult and arduous process.
+We knew that performing PCI assessments for merchants and service providers was a complicated process from every aspect.
 We knew that very few options existed to simplify the process.
 We also knew that the cost of anything available put it out of reach for many assessor firms.
-What makes us unique is not only do we have a sensible pricing model, but our product is 100% focused on improving productivity.
+What makes us unique is not only do we have a sensible pricing model, but our product is 100% focused on improving productivity, accuracy and consistency in assessment outcomes.
 You will spend more valuable time helping your customers rather than using the PCI Counsel’s template for ROC completion.
     icon: ProductivityIcon
   - title: Developed by QSAs
     description: >-
       MasterQSA is QSA / ISA focused.
 We know how you think, how you prefer to operate, and we know you are busy.
-We have incorporated features into our products to take the headaches out of assessments so yu can focus on higher quality outcomes, not scheduling meetings and trying to keep up with 10 different ROC projects at the same time.
+We have incorporated features into our products to take the headaches out of assessments so you can focus on higher quality outcomes, not scheduling meetings and trying to keep up with several different ROC projects at the same time.
 Try our products absolutely free for 30 days and see how MasterQSA can transform your business.
     icon: DevelopedIcon